sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A range of footnote options
+Short desc    : A range of footnote options
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : A collection of ways to change the typesetting of footnotes.
+Descript     : A collection of ways to change the typesetting of footnotes.
              : The package provides means of changing the layout of the
              : footnotes themselves (including setting them in 'paragraphs' --
              : the para option), a way to number footnotes per page (the